 Iwasaki: We are also concentrating more on recruiting experienced human capital.
-Bringing in people who have gained experience at other companies lets us gain new perspectives, knowledge, and networks that the NGK Group currently does not have, which enhances our ability

-The NGK Group will drastically strengthen information acquisition and market creation capabilities. to create new products and services.
+Bringing in people who have gained experience at other companies lets us gain new perspectives, knowledge, and networks that the NGK Group currently does not have, which enhances our ability to create new products and services.
 Furthermore, in order to capture information on new and innovative technologies and business models, etc., we have begun investing in venture capital and start-up companies.